Doctoral Supervisor Training

 - Understand and know how to manage own emotions in the workplace

-- Awareness of other people's emotions and consider these when communicating with others.
+- Increase awareness of other people’s emotions and needs

-- Use the tools of nonviolent communication to manage their team and communicate their expectations
+- Use the tools of NVC to lead your team with empathy and make clear requests

 Module 3